TritonDataCenter/sdc-napi/docs/index.md

 `offset`.
 Once a number of entries less than `limit` has been returned, then there is no more need to call the API.

+If an invalid limit or offset is specified, then a 400-series error will be generated with a detailed message describing the error.

 # Changelog